humphd/desktop/README.md

 ## Finding a Bug

 At the time of writing, there are [510 open issues](https://github.com/desktop/desktop/issues) in the GitHub Desktop repo.
+Finding your first bug can seem hard.
+What if you aren't an expert in the technologies, languages, or tools being used?
+What if you don't understand all the code?

+In this walkthrough I'm going to intentionally work on a bug in an area of code that that I don't fully understand (front-end React).
+We'll see how far we can get with imperfect knowledge of the code, and hopefully build some confidence along the way.

-Finding a bug to start with can be hard.
-Let's begin by narrowing things down, using the project's extensive set of [Labels](https://github.com/desktop/desktop/labels).
+Let's begin by narrowing things down, using the project's extensive set of [labels](https://github.com/desktop/desktop/labels).
 Not all projects triage their issues using labels.
 Those that do give us some useful clues about how to navigate through the list of open bugs, feature requests, etc.  GitHub Desktop not only uses labels, but also [documents their process](docs/process/issue-triage.md), and [discusses how to interpret the set of labels in use](docs/process/labels.md).
 According to these docs, [some of the labels we might want to consider include](docs/process/labels.md#external-contributions):

 * [`good first issue`](https://github.com/desktop/desktop/labels/good%20first%20issue)
 * [`help wanted`](https://github.com/desktop/desktop/labels/help%20wanted)